John Tronolone: Crime boss

 In October 1983, acting boss Angelo Lonardo became a protected federal witness against Tronolone and other Cleveland family members.
 Tronolone succeeded Lonardo acting boss.
-After the death of James Licavoli in November 1985, Trenbolone became the permanent boss of the weakened Cleveland family.
+After the death of James Licavoli in November 1985, Tronolone became the permanent boss of the weakened Cleveland family.

 On March 21, 1986, Tronolone and 14 other mobsters were indicted on federal racketeering charges, including 29 counts of conspiracy to murder, labor racketeering, illegal gambling, bid rigging for local food and construction industries, and conspiracy to defraud the Teamsters Union through election fraud.
 He and three others were accused of fixing the election of Teamsters general president Jackie Presser in 1983.
-Tronolone was also charged with conspiring to murder John Simone as a result of Lonardo's testifimony regarding Tronolone's role in the 1980 killing.
+Tronolone was also charged with conspiring to murder John Simone as a result of Lonardo's testimony regarding Tronolone's role in the 1980 killing.
 On May 4, 1988, he was acquitted of all charges in Federal District Court in Manhattan.

 Tronolone, a great-grandfather of nine with a pacemaker and cataracts, lived in a two-bedroom apartment in North Miami.
 James Neff, the senior editor of Cleveland Magazine, described Tronolone as a "senile bumbler" who had turned "the once-proud [Cleveland] crime family into a national joke".
 Investigators, however, alleged that he oversaw a loansharking and bookmaking ring in South Florida that handled as much as $70 million per year.
 Tronolone became the target of a sting operation by the Broward County Sheriff's Office Organized Crime Bureau after William Bale, an informant and convicted bookmaker who was $18,000 in debt to Miami Beach loan shark and newsstand owner Fred Koran, was told by Koran that Tronolone was the financier of his loansharking operation.